 Storage is provided by the cupboards, lockers and within the seat bases.
-Additional storage is available in the overcab area and also in the external underfloor locker on the nearside of the vehicle.
+Additional storage is available in the external underfloor locker on the nearside of the vehicle.
 Access to the nearside under bed storage is provided via the lockable exterior hatch door.